solsticedhiver/flarte/README.md

 - windows_x64.zip:  needs *ffmpeg.exe* (preferably in same directory as *flarte.exe*) to be able to download videos.
 - linux_x64.tar.gz: this is built on an *Ubuntu 22.04* VM and expects *libmpv.so.1* to be present.
 If you have a more *recent mpv version* (with libmpv.so.2), you will have to build *flarte* with `flutter build`
+- a flatpak is also available for now, manually generated.

 ## Building and running